 - MSC Magnifica

 MSC Musica, the first ship built in this class in 2006, accommodates around 2500 guests on board.
 MSC Orchestra is a little larger with 3200 guests.

-The smaller size ships with less passengers means a calmer sailing.
-Choose these ships if you love the itinerary, and not if you are looking for a wide range of action-packed activities on board.
+The smaller size ships with fewer passengers mean calmer sailing.
+Choose these ships if you love the itinerary and not if you are looking for a wide range of action-packed activities on board.

-MSC Musica has cruises in the Mediterranean and Greek Isles in summer 2022.
-MSC Orchestra, Poesia and Magnifica are sailing in Northern Europe and the Norgwegian Fjords.
+MSC Musica has cruises in the Mediterranean and Greek Isles in the summer.
+MSC Orchestra, Poesia, and Magnifica sail in Northern Europe and the Norwegian Fjords.